attaswift/BigInt/README.md

 ### Why is there no generic `BigInt<Digit>` type?

-The types provided by `BigInt` are not parametric---this is very much intentional, as Swift 2.2.1 generics cost us dearly at runtime in this use case.
+The types provided by `BigInt` are not parametric—this is very much intentional, as Swift 2.2.1 generics cost us dearly at runtime in this use case.
 In every approach I tried, making arbitrary-precision arithmetic operations work with a generic `Digit` type parameter resulted in code that was literally *ten times slower*.
-If you can make the algorithms generic without affecting performance, please enlighten me!
+If you can make the algorithms generic without affecting performance, [please enlighten me][twitter]!

 This is an area that I plan to investigate more, as it would be useful to have generic implementations for arbitrary-width arithmetic operations.
 (Polynomial division and decimal bases